Turbofan3360/ESP32-micropython-guide/README.md

 Firstly, I had to get my code to sync up with the data stream.
 I did this by looking for the start and stop bytes - b’\x00\x0f’ and then reading 23 bytes (not reading start/stop bytes).
 After many attempts with varying degrees of success, I finally landed on a relatively simple solution that works reliably.
 See the code to do this in the file sync_to_sbus_stream.py above.

 I then used code from this github repository (https://github.com/Sokrates80/sbus_driver_micropython/tree/master), slightly adjusted to fit into my code, to decode the data, converting the bytes into 11 bits per channel.
 I also implemented code to detect duplicate frames and avoided doing all the processing on them - a small improvement that may help me in future if I’m doing other heavy processing in the future.
 Due to a couple of issues and parts that weren't very efficient, I reworked my code in the read_data() method - ironically, there was an “if” statement that was supposed to be a “while”, but accidentally got changed - and for some reason, worked better than the “while” loop, which kept breaking!
 After much testing and debugging, though, I worked through all the issues and have a much better piece of code now.
 There is still, however, 1 5ms wait in the code, which I can't seem to get rid of as the code breaks without it.
 I've minimized the wait time as far as possible, but any help here would be appreciated!

+I then implemented the class ChannelValues, which provides various methods to return servo angles (aileron/elavator/rudder) and percentages (for throttle/switches/aux channels) in different combinations.
+This has been customized to fit my T8FB/R8EF transmitter/receiver, and may need to be altered to suit other transmitters/receivers.

+**Please note I haven't implemented the 17th/18th channels in my SBUS code, as I do not have a transmitter with that number of channels.
+They are digital channels, and so need to be decoded differently to the others.**

 # Useful Links: